Skip to Content

 • Shows basic understanding of scientific experimentation (defining a problem and thinking up solutions)

-If your child has a strong understanding of the above basics, they’re ready to tackle second grade!
+If your child has a strong understanding of the above basics, they’re ready to tackle second grade math!
 If you’re unsure, it’s not too early to think about additional help.
 As you begin the new school year, discuss your concerns with their new teacher so they know what to watch for.
 It could be that your child simply needs a little extra time and attention.

 Readiness checklist for second graders